szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This includes bows, crossbows, clubs, daggers, long swords, scimitars, wakizashis, ninja-tos, katanas, and short swords.
 The general rule for damage is Dice Number * (Dice size - 1) + Bonus (with exceptions).
 To be more specific:

-- **Long swords, Staves**: 6-15% chance to inflict 1d7/5+bonus of slashing/crushing damage
+- **Long swords, Staves**: 6-15% chance to inflict 1d7/5+bonus of slashing/crushing damage.
+Estocs from my item pack will have a 4% higher chance of triggering finesse (10-19%), dealing 1d6+2 plus bonus of piercing damage.
-- **Katanas, Scimitars**: 9-18% chance to inflict 1d9+bonus/1d7+bonus of slashing damage
+- **Katanas, Scimitars**: 10-19% chance to inflict 1d9+bonus/1d7+bonus of slashing damage
 - **Ninja-tos, Wakizashis, Slings**: 16-25% chance inflict 1d7+bonus/1d3+bonus of slashing/piercing/missile damage
-- **Short Swords, Clubs**: 26-35% chance to inflict 1d5+bonus of piercing/crushing damage
+- **Short Swords, Clubs**: 26-35% chance to inflict 1d5+bonus of piercing/crushing damage.
+Rapiers from my item pack will have a 5% lower chance of triggering finesse (26-30%).
 - **Bows, Crossbows**: 31-40% chance to inflict 1d5 or 1d7 of missile damage, respectively
-- **Darts, Daggers**: 43-52% chance to inflict 2 + bonus / 2 (rounded down), 1d3+bonus of missile or piercing damage, respectively
+- **Darts, Daggers**: 43-52% chance to inflict 2 + bonus / 2 (rounded down), 1d3+bonus of missile or piercing damage, respectively.
+Kukris from my item pack will have a 7% lower chance of triggering finesse (36-45%).

 A counterbalance is also added such that this damage forces a save vs. Breath to take only half of the damage (extra damage dealt, assuming a failed saving throw and before resistances, is *never* lower than 2).
 This saving throw bonus or penalty depends on the wielder's current dexterity, which improves up to 24 dexterity.
 This save's penalty increases by the enchantment level as well.
 For example, if you have a Long Sword +0 that gets a +2 bonus at a particular level of dexterity, using a Long Sword +3 would make it a penalty of -1 instead.
 More details: